 How to log your Bristol type correctly

 For each bowel movement, pick the type that fits best.
 If you are torn between two types, choose the one that represents the majority of the consistency.
-If multiple bowel movements in a day look different, log each separately — variability across the day is clinically relevant.
+If multiple bowel movements in a day look different, log each separately, variability across the day is clinically relevant.
+A type-3 morning stool and a type-6 evening stool show an acceleration across the day that a lumped "3/6 mixed" entry hides.

 Consistent logging over two to three weeks is more valuable than perfect logging.
-A quick imperfect entry per day beats a detailed entry every third day — patterns need density, not precision.
-Tools like DarmKompass show the scale directly during logging, with visual shapes so you don't need to look it up.
+A quick imperfect entry per day beats a detailed entry every third day.
+Patterns need density, not precision.
+Tools like darmkompass show the scale during logging, with visual shapes so you don't need to look it up.
+Which other dimensions you should add (pain, bloating, food, sleep, stress) are covered in our trigger-pattern article.

 When the Bristol scale alone is not enough

 The scale is a descriptive tool, not a diagnosis.
-Regardless of type, seek medical assessment immediately for the following warning signs:
+Regardless of type, seek medical assessment immediately for the following warning signs (Layer 2021) (Ford 2020):

 - Blood in stool or black, tarry stool